 Every single bottle, of course, is exquisite.
 But since 1994, Lalique‘s own fragrances have also been available as limited, signed and numbered editions: the Lalique artisan glassmakers’ chance to showcase their talent for creating and finishing curves, and sculpting the detail for which the glass house is world-renowned.
 (On the right, see some of Lalique’s artisans, working in the glass foundry in time-honoured tradition.)
 In autumn 2014, Lalique unveiled a collection which revisits their heritage; in towering black glass bottles, referencing many of the historic symbols of the house, Noir Premier is available in only the most exclusive locations (such as Harrods).

-For Lalique Le Parfum, celebrated perfumer Dominique Ropion took his inspiration from one of Lalique’s most famous works, the ‘Masque de Femme‘ (Mask of Woman), which is sculpted onto the flacon: the most opulent of Orientals, bursting with flowers at its heart (heady jasmine and heliotrope), on an inviting bed of vanilla, tonka bean, sandalwood and patchouli.
+For Lalique Le Parfum, meanwhile, celebrated perfumer Dominique Ropion took his inspiration from one of Lalique’s most famous works, the ‘Masque de Femme‘ (Mask of Woman), which is sculpted onto the flacon: the most opulent of Orientals, bursting with flowers at its heart (heady jasmine and heliotrope), on an inviting bed of vanilla, tonka bean, sandalwood and patchouli.

 Lalique‘s beautiful bestselling Amethyst is lush with blackberries, blackcurrants and raspberries, used in such a sophisticated way that it’d surely convert anyone to the delights of ‘fruity-florals’.
 And Living Lalique, from perfumer Richard Ibañez has been widely acclaimed – with The Candy Perfume Boy describing it as ‘a multi-faceted olfactory experience that conjures up the idea of a luxurious life well-lived.
-I’m absolutely smitten…’ (See its precious crystal bottle, left.)
+I’m absolutely smitten…’ (See its most precious crystal bottle, left.)

 We wonder: for the perfume-lover, has history ever been more wearable…?